 The Best Places To Retire In North Carolina Hands Down

-According to the AARP Global Longevity Economy Outlook in 2020, healthcare topped the list of expenditures for Americans 50 years old and above.
-They made up 64% of the total share of healthcare spending in the U.S., representing just over $1.8 billion out of over $2.8 billion in spending.
-In terms of percentages, that's followed by goods and services, where the 50-plus cohort makes up 60% of total spending, and finally housing and utilities, where people 50 years and older paid 57% of total expenditures.
+According to the AARP Global Longevity Economy Outlook in 2020, healthcare topped the list of expenditures for Americans aged 50 years and older.
+This demographic made up 64% of the total share of healthcare spending in the U.S., representing just over $1.8 billion out of over $2.8 billion in spending.
+The 50-plus cohort also made up 60% of total spending in the good and services category, and 57% in housing and utilities.
 In North Carolina, retirees will find that the best places to retire make all those categories — housing, healthcare, and cost of living — more affordable, while also offering local amenities like hospitals or transit that make those necessities easier to gain access to.

 As per a moveBuddha 2025 survey, 87% of Americans point to housing and a lower cost of living as factors in their choice of where to move.
 The average cost of a home in the U.S., according to the Federal Reserve Bank of St. Louis (FRED), reached $700,102 as of February 2026.
-With consumer expenditures in 2024, as per the Bureau of Labor Statistics (BLS), arriving at $78,535, and the cost of healthcare courtesy of the BLS via the Federal Reserve Bank of St. Louis, costing an annual average of $7,799 as of December 2025, makes considering these expenses in retirement important.
-With all of these costs, North Carolina offers many affordable communities retirees can call home.
+Meanwhile, consumer expenditures in 2024, per the Bureau of Labor Statistics (BLS), were $78,535, and the cost of healthcare, per the BLS via the Federal Reserve Bank of St. Louis, averaged $7,799 a year, as of 2025.
+All of these expenses are especially important in retirement, and with these costs in mind, North Carolina offers many affordable communities that retirees can call home.

 Raleigh

-Raleigh, nestled within a region called The Research Triangle for its proximity to three universities — the University of North Carolina at Chapel Hill, Duke University, and North Carolina State University — also turns out to be a college town in North Carolina perfect for retirement.
-According to Payscale, Raleigh's cost of living is 5% lower than the national average.
-While your grocery bill may reflect a 1% higher charge, housing and utility charges 12% and 11% lower than the national average, more than balance that out.
-Healthcare comes at a rate 16% higher than the national average, however, with a doctor visit running around $179.
+Raleigh, nestled within a region called The Research Triangle for its proximity to three universities — the University of North Carolina at Chapel Hill, Duke University, and North Carolina State University — is a college town in North Carolina perfect for retirement.
+According to Payscale, Raleigh's cost of living is 5% lower than the national average, as of February 2025.
+While your grocery bill may reflect a 1% higher bill, housing and utility costs are 12% and 11% lower than the national average.
+Healthcare comes at a rate 16% higher than the national average, with a doctor visit running around $179.
 As per Mira, the average charge for a primary care specialist in 2025 started at $150, with a high end of $300 for your first visit.
 Still, a high end average for return visits is $200, so while a visit to your doctor will cost you more, it's still reasonably within the range many Americans will pay for care.
-You can access quality care at nearby Duke University Hospital and UNC Hospitals.
+Plus, you can access quality care at nearby Duke University Hospital and UNC Hospitals.

-As per Zillow, the average value of a home in Raleigh is $424,924 and reflects a 2.8% discount from the past year.
-In January 2026, rent cost an average of $1,574 per month versus the national average of $1,995 in February 2026.
-Compared to the Federal Reserve Bank of St. Louis (FRED), $700,102 national average, a home purchase in Raleigh offers a major discount.
+As per Zillow, the average value of a home in Raleigh is $424,924, as of February 2026, and reflects a 2.8% discount from the past year.
+Compared to the national average home price in January 2026, via Federal Reserve Bank of St. Louis (FRED), of $700,102, a home purchase in Raleigh offers a major discount.
+Also, in January 2026, the average rent in Raleigh was $1,574 per month, compared to the national average of $1,995 in February 2026.

 Wilmington

-Wilmington offers seniors a waterfront retirement with beaches and boating if that's your thing.
-Aside from the benefits to water lovers, as per Payscale, housing 21% below the national average and 2% cheaper groceries lead to a location with a cost of living 5% lower than the national average.
+Wilmington offers seniors a waterfront retirement with beaches and boating.
+Aside from the benefits for water lovers, per Payscale, the city also boasts housing that is 21% below the national average and groceries that are 2% cheaper, leading to a location with a cost of living 5% lower than the national average.
 Healthcare comes in 7% higher than the national average, with a $164 average doctor visit.
-However, compared to the national average, renting at an average, as per Apartments.com, $1,341 per month will immediately save a retiree over $600 per month, so a visit to the doctor shouldn't be a financial burden.
+However, compared to the national average, rent averages, per Apartments.com, just $1,341 per month, immediately saving retirees over $600 per month.

-According to Zillow, the average home value in Wilmington is $406,726, again almost $300,000 lower than the Federal Reserve Bank of St. Louis' calculation.
+According to Zillow, the average home value in Wilmington was $406,726 in January 2026, almost $300,000 lower than the Federal Reserve's national average.
 As per SeniorLiving.org, retirement communities in Wilmington charge tenants an average of $2,797 per month, a difference 9% lower than the national average.
 Retirement communities like The Davis Community offer group activities like pickleball, walking trail hikes, and community gardening, a salon and spa for pampering, and book clubs, lectures, and art classes to keep your mind active.

 Hickory

-Without a doubt, this small town in North Carolina is both perfect for retirees and is one of the cheapest places to live in America.
-Hickory, according to RentCafe, has an overall cost of living 6% lower than the national average, as well as 2% below the state average.
-That translates into miscellaneous goods and services, transportation, healthcare, utilities, and housing 4%, 5%, 7%, 8% and 14% lower than the national average, respectively.
-As per RentCafe data, the average price of a new home is $451,879, with the rental situation in Hickory priced at an average of $1,497 per month.
+Without a doubt, this small town in North Carolina is one of the cheapest places to live in America.
+Hickory, according to RentCafe, has an overall cost of living 6% lower than the national average, as well as 2% below the state average, as of February 2026.
+That translates into miscellaneous goods and services, transportation, healthcare, utilities, and housing that are 4%, 5%, 7%, 8% and 14% lower than the national average, respectively.
+As per RentCafe data, the average price of a new home was $451,879 in February 2026, with rentals in Hickory priced at an average of $1,497 per month.

 Fayetteville